ZJaume/heliport/README.md

   [OUTPUT_FILE]  Output file, default: stdout

 Options:
-  -j, --threads <THREADS>
-          Number of parallel threads to use.
+  -j, --threads <THREADS>                Number of parallel threads to use.
                                          0 means no multi-threading
                                          1 means running the identification in a separated thread
                                          >1 run multithreading [default: 0]
-  -b, --batch-size <BATCH_SIZE>
-          Number of text segments to pre-load for parallel processing [default: 100000] -c, --ignore-confidence
+  -b, --batch-size <BATCH_SIZE>          Number of text segments to pre-load for parallel processing [default:
+                                         100000]
-          Ignore confidence thresholds.
-Predictions under the thresholds will not be labeled as 'und'
+  -c, --ignore-confidence                Ignore confidence thresholds.
+Predictions under the thresholds will
-  -s, --print-scores
-          Print confidence score (higher is better) or raw score (higher is better) in case '-c' is provided
-  -m, --model-dir <MODEL_DIR>
+                                         not be labeled as 'und' -s, --print-scores                     Print confidence score (higher is better) or raw score (lower is better) in case '-c' is provided -m, --model-dir <MODEL_DIR>            Model directory containing binarized model or plain text model.
-          Model directory containing binarized model or plain text model.
-Default is Python module path or './LanguageModels' if relevant languages are requested -l, --relevant-langs <RELEVANT_LANGS>
-          Load only relevant languages.
+                                         Default is Python module path or './LanguageModels' if relevant languages are requested -l, --relevant-langs <RELEVANT_LANGS>  Load only relevant languages.
 Specify a comma-separated list of language codes.
-          Needs plain text model directory
+Needs plain text model directory -h, --help                             Print help
-  -h, --help
-          Print help
 ```

 ### Python package